 - 1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
 See "Preparing the workspace". - 2.
+In the Dependency view, select the SAMPLE02 project.

-The presence of the sample02 project is confirmed by using the "Dependency" view.
-If there is no sample02 project, import the sample02 project into the NetCOBOL Studio workspace.
-See "Importing sample program project into NetCOBOL Studio workspace". - 3.
-Select the Sample02 project on the "Dependency" view, and verify that it matches the image below.
+If there is no SAMPLE02 project, import the SAMPLE02 project into the NetCOBOL Studio workspace.
+See "Importing sample program project into NetCOBOL Studio workspace".

 The build is executed immediately after importing the project when an automatic build is set.
-In this case, the file (.
-EXE .
-OBJ etc.) is generated after the build is displayed in "Other Files".
+In this case, the file (.EXE.OBJ.etc.) is generated after the build is displayed in "Other Files".
 It is set to automatic build by default.

-4. Select "Project" > "Build Project" from the NetCOBOL Studio menu bar when SAMPLE2.EXE is not created in "Other Files" (When an automatic build is not executed).
+4. On the Project menu, click Build Project when SAMPLE2.EXE is not created in "Other Files" (When an automatic build is not executed).

-1. Start "Run-time Environment Setup Tool".
+1. Start Run-time Environment Setup Tool.
 The Run-time Environment Setup Tool dialog appears.

-- 2. Select "Open" from the "File" menu and select COBOL85.CBR in the folder that contains the executable program (SAMPLE2.EXE). - 3.
-Select the Common tab and enter data as shown below: - For the file-identifier INFILE, specify the name of the data file (line sequential file) in DATAFILE. - For the file-identifier OUTFILE, specify the name of master file (indexed file) in MASTER.
+- 2. On the File menu, click Open.
+The Select Runtime Initialization file dialog box appears. - 3.
+Select COBOL85.CBR in the folder that contains the executable program (SAMPLE2.EXE). - 4.
+On the Common tab, enter data as shown below: - For the file-identifier INFILE, specify the name of the data file (line sequential file) in DATAFILE. - For the file-identifier OUTFILE, specify the name of master file (indexed file) in MASTER.